jrxrs/thesandbox/OCPJ7P.md

   * The factory design pattern "manufactures" the required type of product on demand.
   * You should consider using the abstract factory design pattern when you have a family of objects to be created.
   * A DAO design pattern essentially separates your core business logic from your persistence logic.
+  * The Visitor pattern works on the basis of double displatch, each class accepts a Vistor and then invokes a method on that Vistor passing itself as a parameter to the method it calls.

 ## Generics & Collections ##